Skip to main content

 Advanced Terminal Arguments

-preferredIceCandidateProtocol=tcp (FRP8 only)Frame Remoting Protocol (FRP) 8 uses UDP, by default.
+Use TCP by Default for FRP8 SessionspreferredIceCandidateProtocol=tcp (FRP8 only)Frame Remoting Protocol (FRP) 8 uses UDP, by default.
 If Frame Terminal is unable to connect to the Frame Agent on the workload VM via UDP, Frame Terminal will attempt to connect using TCP.
 Use this argument to force FRP8 to always use TCP.
-If preferredIceCandidateProtocol=tcp is used in the private networking with SGA deployment model, Frame Terminal communicates with the SGA VM using TCP and SGA communicates with the workload VM using UDP.preferredIceCandidateProtocol=tcp
+If preferredIceCandidateProtocol=tcp is used in the private networking with SGA deployment model, Frame Terminal communicates with the SGA VM using TCP and SGA communicates with the workload VM using UDP.
+The Advanced Statistics panel will show the Connection Type as UDP.preferredIceCandidateProtocol=tcp

 Advanced Server Arguments